Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Kent State and its opponents have gone over the current 72.5-point total in five of 12 games this season.
+- Kent State's games this season have gone over 73.5 points five of 12 times.

-- Northern Illinois and its opponents have combined to score more than 72.5 points in four of 12 games this season.

-- The 68.1 combined points per game that these two squads have allowed this season are 4.4 fewer than the 72.5 total in this contest.
+- These two squads combine to surrender 68.1 points per game, 5.4 fewer than this contest's over/under.

-- Golden Flashes games have an average total of 67.6 points this season, 4.9 fewer than Saturday's over/under.
+- The Golden Flashes and their opponents score an average of 67.6 points per game, 5.9 fewer than Saturday's total.

-- The 56.9 PPG average total in Huskies games this season is 15.6 points fewer than this game's over/under.
+- The 73.5 over/under in this game is 16.6 points above the 56.9 average total in Huskies games this season.

 Kent State Stats and Trends

+- Kent State has played 12 games, with six wins against the spread.

-- So far this season, the Golden Flashes have been installed as favorites by a 3-point margin or more six times and are 5-1 ATS in those contests.
+- So far this season, the Golden Flashes have been installed as favorites by a 2.5-point margin or more six times and are 5-1 ATS in those games.

-- Kent State's games this year have hit the over on five of 12 set point totals (41.7%).
+- Kent State's games this year have gone over the point total five times in 12 opportunities (41.7%).

-- Kent State is 6-0 against the spread and 6-0 overall in games when it records more than 33.5 points.
+- Kent State is 6-0 against the spread and 6-0 overall this season when the team records more than 33.5 points.

-- In games that Kent State totals more than 453.1 yards, the team is 6-2 against the spread and 6-2 overall.
+- When Kent State totals over 453.1 yards, the team is 6-2 against the spread and 6-2 overall.

-- This year, the Golden Flashes have turned the ball over 10 times, two more than the Huskies' takeaways (8).
+- The Golden Flashes have turned the ball over 10 times this season, two more turnovers than the Huskies have forced (8).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.